Skip to content

 4.8 (27 reviews)

 The pool at Domaine de Perrotin is shaded by 400-year-old Lebanese cedars, a canopy that no recently planted garden can replicate and no resort landscaping department can commission.
-For southern France pool weddings where the pool atmosphere matters as much as the water temperature, this Gironde vineyard estate offers something fundamentally different from purpose-built pool venues: four centuries of shade, with dappled Gironde sunlight filtering through a canopy that has been growing since the early 1600s.
+This Gironde vineyard estate offers something purpose-built pool venues cannot: four centuries of shade, with dappled sunlight filtering through a canopy that has been growing since the early 1600s.
 The Atlantic-influenced climate keeps summer poolside temperatures comfortable rather than oppressive.

 Why We Love It